- Survey Research Center

 The statistics graduate students who are providing assistance for a given term meet twice a week to discuss current projects.
 New projects are also assigned at these meetings.
 Once a student consultant is assigned to your project, he/she will contact you within a few days to schedule an initial meeting.

 The end of the quarter presents some additional complications.
-If your request for consulting is made toward the end of a term (see 'Important Times to Remember' below for more information), it is unlikely that we can provide a completed solution during that term.
-However, you should be assigned a consultant early the following term.
+If your request for long-format consulting is made toward the end of a term (see 'Important Times to Remember' below for more information), it is unlikely that we can assign it to a consultant during that term.
+However, we typically assign these projects to consultants early the following term.

 Please recognize that once your project is completed or the quarter ends, whichever comes first, the statistics graduate student consultant is no longer responsible for providing advice through this service.
 If you need additional assistance in subsequent terms, please submit a new request to the consulting service.

 The assistance given is primarily advice.
 After gathering information and meeting with others, the consultant will advise you regarding your question.
 Consultants will not do data entry or statistical analyses for you.
 Other arrangements may be made through the Department of Statistics for assistance of this type (but there may need to be a charge).
 The consultants can advise on many aspects of statistical design and analysis, including but not limited to, designing a study, database management, data exploration, formulating a statistical model, determining the type of analysis that should be done, advising on appropriate statistical software, and interpretation of analyses.

 Your student consultant will contact you regarding the first meeting and will request some background information on your problem for them to look over before the first meeting.
 The most helpful information will be a written summary of your problem (including your primary objective).
 Examples of additional information that could make the initial meeting more productive include: